hygieia/hygieia-scm-subversion-collector/CONTRIBUTING.md

 ```

 after which you navigate to the project's `./target/site/index.html`, which you view in your browser.
-From here, you can view the project's reports in the left side navigation listed ""
+From here, you can view the project's reports in the left side navigation listed under
+"Project Documentation > Project Reports."
+Please ensure that your code does not add any new issues to the
+reports and is sufficiently documented.

 ### Issue tracking